-The growth in the premium headphone sector over the last five years has been quite astounding.
-Spurred on by the MP3 revolution, high quality headphones today have not only become a fashion accessory but also a status symbol.
-The growth has been driven by Dr Dre’s Beats headphones.
+The growth in the premium headphone sector has been quite astounding.
+Spurred on by the MP3 revolution, high quality headphones have not only become a fashion accessory but also a status symbol.
+The growth was driven by Dr Dre’s Beats headphones.
 They were launched in 2008, appealing to a younger audience who wanted to blend fashion together with technology and high end audio.
 The rest is history…

-This week we look at some of the hot headphones available.
+We look at some of the hot headphones available:

 Score 7/10 Cost R3000

 Monster was the company that manufactured Beats By Dr. Dre until last year.
 Noel Lee started the company in a garage in 1979.
-Since then it has grown to a multimillion dollar company selling expensive cables to making high end headphones.
-The latest in their range are the Monster Inspirations.
-They are beautifully built and have a really sexy design and certainly look aesthetically pleasing when they’re over your head.
-They come with a range of different colour bands that interchangeable in order to personalise your headphones.
+Since then it has grown to a multimillion dollar company selling expensive cables for making high end headphones.
+They come with a range of different colour bands that are interchangeable in order to personalise your headphones.
 I tested the noise cancelling edition and found them to block out noise really well, especially on a flight.
 The sound quality is not bad at all, deep bass and they handled the higher frequencies nicely although it can sound a bit tinny at times.
-It has great accessories and cables included as well as a microphone feature so they can be used with a phone.
+It has great accessories and cables included as well as a microphone feature so they can be connected to a phone wirelessly.

 The German company Sennheiser has been making high quality audio equipment since 1945 and their products are exceptional.
-The Momentum headphones they’ve introduced to the market are designed to appeal to audiophiles and the younger segment of the market that is looking for hip and trendy.
+The headphones they introduced to the market are designed to appeal to audiophiles and the younger segment of the market that is looking to be hip and trendy.
 The design is classy; the headphones feel light and the soft leather ear cups fit really comfortably when worn.
-Even though they are not noise cancelling headphones, the closed circumaural headphone design cuts out ambient noise so well you feel you are in a sound proof room.
 The sound is what really blew me away.
 It is almost perfectly balanced; I describe them like a fine, smooth, well balanced 18 year old single malt whiskey.
 The sound is absolutely gorgeous, warm with not too much bass.
 It also comes with an additional cable that has an integrated smart remote and microphone for easy management of tracks and calls.